jzmack/static_site_generator/content/projects/Airwave-SSL/index.md

 ### Obtaining the new certificate

 As I mentioned in the Overview section, this solution is specific to the organization that I work at.
-Therefore, I had to request the new certificate throught the MMC of a domain connected Windows Server that had rights to do so.
+Therefore, I had to request the new certificate through the MMC of a domain connected Windows Server that had rights to do so.
 This is the only required step that could not be automated here.
 Once the cert was generated or renewed, I save it to a local folder on the server that I will retrieve later on using SCP, noting the name of the certificate file.

 ### Transferring file from Windows Server to local machine (or server)